Introduction

 Drools Configuration

-We want to use Java based configurations so create below java class to create all the required configurations.
-We will put all rule files under src/main/resources/rules directory.
+I want to use Java based configurations so create below java class to create all the required configurations.
+I will put all rule files under src/main/resources/rules directory.

 @Configuration